 More than just an art museum, it is an inspiring community hub.
 It houses a Visitor Centre, event space, café and supports Indigenous art through the Kaiela Art Gallery and Studio.

 It is expected to bring significant social and economic impact to the region.
 A distinctive cultural landmark, it is expected to increase the desirability of Shepparton as a place in which to live, work, invest and to visit.

 1 spiralling staircase spanning 4 floors

-The internal spiralling staircase will be both a visual highlight for visitors exploring the museum, and celebrated externally with visual connection through the façade.
+The internal spiralling staircase is both a visual highlight for visitors exploring the museum and celebrated externally with visual connection through the façade.
 This feature staircase, which spans between levels 1 to 3 at the western atrium, overlooking the Victoria Park Lake, is a significant structural element.

 It is only supported at one edge of the atrium and cantilevers a significant length into the atrium.
 The staircase includes two landings with a rise in between on the cantilevering edge, which makes this staircase unique and particularly complex.

 Our structural team used advanced parametric modelling to shape the form of the staircase and the multi-level building surrounding it.
 Our design is a synergy of highly efficient structural design and expressed architectural form where the engineering and architecture are entwined.
 The staircase structure itself is comprised of a bespoke fabricated steel box section with internal stiffeners and folded plate stair treads and risers.